matthew-brett/xibabel/README.md

 ## Status

 Xibabel is in development mode at the moment.
 We are still experimenting with the API.
 We'd love to hear from you if you are interested to help.
-Please do not rely on any particular features in this alpha version, including compatibility of file formats; prefer
+Please do not rely on any particular features in this alpha version, including compatibility of file formats; prefer to save outputs as BIDS / NIfTI format, for which we do guarantee input compatibility (e.g. `xib.save(ximg, 'out.nii.gz'`).

 ## Install